 Chosen by Rachel

-© “This book is cleverly written; there is much to admire about it stylistically.
+This book was affecting for us all to read.
+It is cleverly written and there is much to admire stylistically.
 The autobiographical passages bookending Billy Pilgrim’s post-traumatic stress are constant reminders that fact and fiction are tightly interwoven, giving the story more punch and grim effect.
 The story lets us know that both the author and protagonist are doomed to relive moments of their lives over and over, represented by Billy’s time travelling, which is comic but desperately sad at the same time.
-You can’t help but be touched.
-But, so it goes.
-A life-changing book.” – Rachel
+We couldn’t help but be touched.